trillek-team/trillek-computer/README.md

 interrupts for system clock and task switchers.
 Has the highest priority when needs to signal a interrupt.

-**NOTE FOR USERS**: Could look a bit harder than Notch's DCPU-16 Timer device, but gives more freedom and control.
-Plus it's easier to understand and use than the IBM PC timer.
+**NOTE FOR USERS**: It's easier to understand and use than the IBM PC timer.
 Using the highest interrupt priority means that it will be the first Interrupt to be attended by the CPU when simultaneous interrupts happen.

 **NOTE FOR VM IMPLEMENTATION**: Uses two vars per timer.
 One stores the Reload value and the other counts down every timer clock tick.
 The times generated are